Corpus2Skill: Distilling Enterprise Knowledge into Navigable Agent Skills for QA and RAG: Abstract

 \section{Abstract}

-Retrieval-Augmented Generation (RAG) grounds LLM responses in external evidence but treats the model as a passive consumer of search results: it never sees how the corpus is organized or what it has not yet retrieved, limiting its ability to backtrack or combine scattered evidence.
-We present \corpusskill{}, which distills a document corpus into a hierarchical skill directory offline and lets an LLM agent navigate it at serve time.
-The compilation pipeline iteratively clusters documents, generates LLM-written summaries at each level, and materializes the result as a tree of navigable skill files.
-At serve time, the agent receives a bird's-eye view of the corpus, drills into topic branches via progressively finer summaries, and retrieves full documents by ID.
-Because the hierarchy is explicitly visible, the agent can reason about where to look, backtrack from unproductive paths, and combine evidence across branches.
-On WixQA, an enterprise customer-support benchmark for RAG, \corpusskill{} outperforms dense retrieval, RAPTOR, and agentic RAG baselines across all quality metrics.
-We further evaluate generalization on nine RAGBench subsets reformulated as retrieval-stress benchmarks: \corpusskill{} attains the highest macro-average F1 across the full 10-dataset suite and characterizes a clear regime — single-domain, atomic-document corpora — where corpus navigation is the right primitive, while flat retrieval remains preferable for open-domain or extractive pools.
+Retrieval-Augmented Generation (RAG) grounds LLM responses in external evidence but treats the model as a passive consumer of search results, with no view of how the corpus is organized or what it has not yet seen.
+We present \corpusskill{}, which distills a document corpus offline into a hierarchical skill directory and lets an LLM agent navigate it at serve time, drilling from a bird's-eye view through progressively finer summaries down to documents, and backtracking when a branch is unproductive.
+On an enterprise customer-support benchmark, \corpusskill{} improves both answer quality and grounding over single-shot dense, hybrid, hierarchical-retrieval, and agentic RAG baselines at a moderate cost tradeoff.
+A ten-subset generalization study further shows that corpus navigation is \emph{not} a universal replacement for retrieval: it consistently helps on single-domain corpora with a recoverable topical taxonomy, but flat retrieval remains preferable on open-domain factoid pools or homogeneous-tabular corpora that defeat top-level clustering.
+We characterize this scope distinction and discuss it as a design guideline for knowledge-grounded systems.
+Code is available at \codeurl{}.